 Students with an undergraduate degree in some other field may also be considered if they meet alternative criteria such as providing a convincing statement of purpose explaining their commitment to the program, having related career experiences or training, and/or providing strong letters of recommendation.
 Such students would be required to complete the program prerequisites within one year of acceptance.
 Acceptance into the program can be deferred for one year allowing prerequisites to be completed or, in most cases, deficiencies in a prerequisite may be made after entrance to the program, which will extend the overall time to degree.

 Each applicant is required to submit official, complete transcripts of prior college work and a one-page statement of purpose that specifically explains their interest in MSES program.
-Three letters of recommendation are required for admission, with at least one from someone familiar with the candidate’s academic performance.
+Two letters of recommendation are required for admission, with at least one from someone familiar with the candidate’s academic performance.

 For a complete description of these courses, please consult the Graduate Catalog.